Recently, Bill Gates delivered the 2013 Richard Dimbleby Lecture, in which he discussed the struggle to eradicate polio from the world.

 Don't have time to check my blog?
 Get a weekly email with all the new posts.
 This is my personal blog, so obviously it is 100% spam free.

-This entry was posted on Monday, February 11th, 2013 at 11:37 am and is filed under General.
+This entry was posted on Monday, February 11th, 2013 at 11:37 am and is filed under Religion & Politics.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.